DanielBMarkham/Info-Ops/manuscript/chapter9.md

 Fortunately you're reading this book, so as we move from theory to application, you're going to see a bunch of different ways domain models can help you plan and understand what the work is.

+{blurb, class: information}

+### Did you get it?

+We learned how to add titles and details to structural items if we need to.
+The most critical structural items on any project are the words we use in our conversations.

+{/blurb}